Alan Priddy: Lively Lady Project

-Powerboat circumnavigation record attempt
+Full Circle powerboat circumnavigation project

-In 2015 Priddy confirmed that an attempt to break the powerboat circumnavigation record would be made after trials of the purpose-built £2.9m, 80 ft powerboat in the summer.
+In 2015 Priddy confirmed that an attempt to break the powerboat circumnavigation record would be made after trials of the purpose-built £5.5m, 80 ft powerboat.
 In April 2015 Priddy announced plans to offer places on the project to Blesma, a group of wounded service personnel who have formed a powerboat racing team.
-The project was placed in jeopardy in 2015 when one of the sponsors withdrew, but replacement funding was subsequently secured to put the project, named Team Britannia, back on track for the record attempt to be made in the 2020s.
+The project was placed in jeopardy in 2015 when one of the sponsors withdrew, but replacement funding was subsequently secured to put the project, code name Team Britannia, back on track for the record attempt to be made in the 2026.
 In the meantime, fundraising continued.
-By 2020, however, the project had been put on hold for the fourth year in a row with another two years' delay likely; in 2020 the boat, named Excalibur, was in the water at Hayling Island, mostly complete and with engines installed.
-In 2025, the boat, now named Spirit of Challenge, is in Limmasol Harbour, where the project, under the name Full Circle, aims to demonstrate advances in communication, marine research and a sustainable future for boating.
+In 2020, the boat was launched at Hayling Island, mostly complete and with engines installed.
+In 2025, the build was completed, named Spirit of Challenge, and in Hayling Island Harbour, where the project, under the name Full Circle, aims to demonstrate advances in communication, marine research and a sustainable future for boating.